lcnetdev/scriptshifter/doc/config.md

 take several forms:

 - `cs: "Ignore this"`: the comparison is case-sensitive.
-- `re: "Ignore th[iu]s": the comparison is done on a case-sensitive regular expression.
+- `re: "Ignore th[iu]s"`: the comparison is done on a case-sensitive regular expression.
 [TODO implement]

 The order in which these rules are listed is only partly relevant.
 The rules